Introduction to SABER Error Covariance Model

 The list of available blocks for constructing a block chain in SABER can be found in SABER blocks.

 A simple model for the background covariance is a B that is constant in time which, in SABER, is an example of a parametric B. Sometimes referred to as a “static” B in the literature, a parametric B could be a fully static model that does not evolve with time or a model that introduces some flow-dependence through dependence on the background state.
 The implementation of a parametric B will directly match the expression in Eq.
 (18).
-Alternatively, B could modeled using an ensemble of forecasts (e.g. similar to what is done in an Ensemble Kalman Filter).
-This Ensemble B will allow the background covariances to evolve in time.
+Alternatively, B could be modeled with the statistics from an ensemble of forecasts.
+An ensemble B will allow the background covariances to evolve in time (sometimes referred to as ‘flow-dependence’ or the ‘errors-of-the-day’).
 Finally, the parametric and ensemble models can be combined into a hybrid B using a weighted sum.
 These models are described in the following sections.

 Parametric B